SEPTA: 21st century

 SEPTA made improvements in the 21st century that helped reverse the downward trend. $191 million of funds made available from the American Recovery and Reinvestment Act of 2009 were utilized to make over 30 major improvements to the system, including renovations of the Spring Garden and Girard Avenue subway stations and building the first Leadership in Energy and Environmental Design (LEED) station at Fox Chase terminal in 2010.
 SEPTA also inaugurated a consolidated, multi-modal control center that helps manage all aspects of the system.

 SEPTA was voted the best large transit agency in North America by the American Public Transportation Association (APTA) in July 2012.
 The award was criticized by Next City columnist Diana Lind, stating that despite some outward appearances of improvement, SEPTA still largely operates under a cloud of non-transparency and continues to lack a system-wide expansion program for the future.
 This is most notable in the regional rail division, which suffered severe cutbacks in the 1980s and whose affected routes have been converted into rail trails, preventing a restoration of those services for the foreseeable future.
 When asked to produce data pertaining to SEPTA's repeated attempts to consolidate bus stops, Lind observed "the report on the project barely elaborates on the information.
-SEPTA’s trials deserve public attention and input.
+SEPTA's trials deserve public attention and input.
 The public deserves the data—show us the average times before and after the pilot.
 Give reader surveys.
-Tell us why you haven’t tried another pilot on another bus line."
+Tell us why you haven't tried another pilot on another bus line."

-Between 2009 and 2013 SEPTA was criticised for its use of sex identification markers on the SEPTA-issued monthly transit passes, as some transgender and gender-queer people had experienced discrimination related to the markers.
+Between 2009 and 2013, SEPTA was criticised for its use of sex identification markers on the SEPTA-issued monthly transit passes, as some transgender and gender-queer people had experienced discrimination related to the markers.
 These markers, SEPTA said, were an anti-fraud measure designed to prevent people in the same household sharing a monthly pass.
 However, the lobby group SEPTA Riders Against Gender Exclusion (SEPTA R.A.G.E) said that the sex identification markers had resulted in harassment, violence, and discrimination for those who did not physically match the stated sex on the pass.
 The markers on the monthly passes were stopped in June 2013.

 In October 2020, SEPTA trialled the use of lean benches instead of traditional seating at some of its stations.
 This was criticized by some as lean benches are widely considered to be hostile architecture, designed to stop homeless populations using the stations to sleep.
 SEPTA stated that the use of the lean benches was to encourage social distancing to prevent the spread the COVID-19.
 These trials concluded in September 2021 with the removal of the lean benches.

+One of the biggest issues facing SEPTA is passengers smoking and vaping in stations and vehicles.
+SEPTA has been subject to criticism for not doing a sufficient job of upholding the law which prohibits smoking in public transportation facilities and vehicles.